 I’ve always heard pretty good things about this course, but never had the chance to play it.
 It’s always been just far enough out of the way that I kept passing it over.

 They had a tournament in the morning, which is why we saved it for our third round.
 I booked an 11:15 time through GolfNow for $11 (walking) and that is a reasonable rate for this course.
 The tournament was clearing out when we arrived, but we had the entire course to ourselves once we teed off.

 Sea Pines is a cool little resort just south of Morro Bay.
 They have some lodging and other activities to partake in, along with the 9-hole par-31 golf course.
 The regular golf course also doubles (and triples) as a foot golf course and a disc golf course, so whatever form of the game you prefer it is set up for you.
-Most holes have the big foot golf hole and the disc golf cage just off to the sides of the regular greens.
+Most holes have the big foot golf hole and the disc golf basket just off to the sides of the regular greens.
 There are only a few variations along the way.

 We were there for regular golf, so that’s what I’m concerned with.
 The course starts with two par-3s, then four par-4s in a row, and then three more par-3s to finish things up.
 The first hole is a little weird and out of place right next to the pro shop.
 From there you cross the street to play the other eight holes.
 I wonder if they changed the routing at some point, losing a hole on the other side and shoehorning what is now the 1st hole in where they could.
-Whatever the reason, it doesn’t quite fit the course.
+Whatever the reason, it doesn’t quite fit in with the rest of the course.